Locations:

 How is prune belly syndrome treated?

-Your baby’s treatment plan is based on their unique needs.
-Usually a team of specialists, depending on the organs affected, assist in developing the treatment plan.
-Many factors are considered, including:
+A healthcare provider will base your baby’s treatment plan on their unique needs.
+Usually, a team of specialists, depending on the organs affected, assists in developing the treatment plan.
+Factors they’ll consider include:

 • Overall health of your baby at the time.